rht-labs/infographic/README.md

 ## Icon conventions

-- `[tool].png` - Full-color image, 300px wide, left-aligned.
+- `[tool].png` - Full-color image, 300x106px, left-aligned.
 Shown on main page.
-- `[tool]-print.png` - Full-color image, 525px wide, centered.
+- `[tool]-print.png` - Full-color image, 525x150px, centered.
 Shown on the printable "my technology stack" page if the tool is selected.
-- `[tool]-print-gray.png` - Grayscale image, 525px wide, centered, about 25% opacity.
+- `[tool]-print-grey.png` - Grayscale image, 525x150px, centered, about 25% opacity.
 Shown on the printable "my technology stack" page if the tool is _not_ selected.

 ## Configuration
 Configuration of the running application is accomplished using